smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 "nvngx_dlss.dll" "nvngx_dlssd.dll" "nvngx_dlssg.dll" (can be updated manually from github "NVIDIA/DLSS" and frame gen from "NVIDIAGameWorks/Streamline" or both) you can use dev DLSS dll files from github (CTRL+ALT+] changes preset) (CTRL+ALT+Y on/off autoexposure) real time testing

+in my test DLSS transformers model cost 5 fps lower but looks better at perfromance quality(1080p) to 4k(2160p)

 Texture Filtering - LOD Bias set what you want (Negative LOD bias needs to be set to Allow) (for testing) CUDA - Force P2 State off or on (test per-game)